 Requirements for registration of Disability Service Providers under the Disability Act

-Registered DSPs must undertake an independent review against the standards within 12 months of initial registration and achieve and maintain accreditation.
-For more information, see Human Services Standards.
+Unless exempt, registered DSPs must undertake an independent review against the Standards within 12 months of initial registration and achieve and maintain certification.

 Register of disability service providers

 Section 46 of the Disability Act 2006 requires the department to keep and make publicly available a register of disability service providers.

 The register of disability service providers is separate to the register of authorised program officers kept by the Senior Practitioner and referred to in sections 139(3) and 190(3) of the Act.

 For more information, go to the register of disability service providers.